Dhruti313/feedback-management-system/README.md

 # Feedback Management System

-## Description
+## Overview

-The Feedback Management System is a comprehensive tool designed to efficiently track and manage student records while assessing faculty performance based on feedback provided by students.
-This system was developed using cutting-edge technologies and frameworks to ensure its effectiveness and user-friendliness.
+The **Feedback Management System** is a sophisticated and intuitive tool engineered to efficiently monitor and manage student records while assessing faculty performance based on comprehensive feedback provided by students.
+This project leverages cutting-edge technologies and frameworks to deliver a powerful and user-friendly solution.

-### Technologies Used
+## Technologies Utilized

-- **Spring Boot**: We utilized the Spring Boot framework as the core application framework, providing a robust and scalable backend.
+- **Spring Boot**: As the cornerstone of our application, Spring Boot offers a robust and scalable backend framework.

-- **Lombok Library**: Lombok was used to streamline backend development, making the code more concise and readable.
+- **Lombok Library**: Lombok was employed to enhance backend development, leading to cleaner and more concise code.

-- **Hibernate ORM**: Hibernate played a crucial role in managing the connection between our application and the database, ensuring data integrity and efficient data retrieval.
+- **Hibernate ORM**: Hibernate serves as the linchpin connecting our application seamlessly with the database, ensuring data integrity and efficient data retrieval.

-- **React, HTML, and CSS**: These frontend technologies were employed to create a user-friendly and intuitive interface for both students and faculty members.
+- **Frontend Technologies**: To deliver an exceptional user experience, we harnessed the capabilities of React, HTML, and CSS for the frontend.

-- **IntelliJ (Backend) and Visual Studio Code (Frontend)**: These development platforms were chosen to maximize productivity and code quality in both backend and frontend development.
+- **Development Environments**: We chose IntelliJ for the backend and Visual Studio Code for the frontend, enabling us to maximize productivity and maintain code quality.

-- **Postman**: For testing purposes, Postman was used to make API calls and verify the storage of data in the backend.
+- **Testing with Postman**: Postman was employed for rigorous testing, allowing us to make API calls and validate data storage in the backend.

-### User Roles
+## User Roles

+### Faculty (Admin)

-- **Faculty (Admin)**: Faculty members have administrative privileges, allowing them to add, create, and update data.
-They can also view the overall performance of courses.
+- Faculty members possess administrative privileges, enabling them to add, create, and update data.
+They also have access to comprehensive insights into course performance.

+### Student

-- **Student**: Students are provided with unique usernames and passwords by the organization.
-After logging in, they can give feedback for various courses and view their own feedback status.
+- Students are granted unique usernames and passwords by the organization.
+After successful login, they can provide feedback for various courses and view their personal feedback status.

-### Functionality
+## Key Features

-#### For Students:
+### For Students:

-- Upon successful login, students are directed to the feedback page, where they can choose a course and provide their feedback.
+- Upon login, students are directed to the feedback page where they can select a course and submit their feedback.

-- If a student has already submitted feedback for a particular course, they will receive a notification indicating that they can only view their feedback status.
+- If a student has previously submitted feedback for a particular course, they will receive a notification, allowing them to view their feedback status.

-#### For Faculty (Admins):
+### For Faculty (Admins):

-- Faculty members can log in and access the feedback status page, which provides an overview of course performance categorized as poor, good, average, or excellent.
+- Faculty members have access to the feedback status page, providing an overview of course performance categorized as poor, good, average, or excellent.

-- Faculty members have the capability to create surveys.
-When creating a survey, they must provide course name, branch name, start date, end date, and questions to be included in the survey.
+- Faculty members can create surveys, requiring course name, branch name, start date, end date, and questions for inclusion.

-### Project Objectives
+## Project Objectives

-The primary objective of this project is to develop an efficient and user-friendly Student Feedback Report System.
-This system enables:

-- Systematic collection of feedback data from students.

-- In-depth analysis of feedback data.
+The primary project objectives are as follows:

+1. **Efficiency**: Develop an efficient system for systematic data collection and analysis of student feedback.

+2. **User-Friendly**: Create an intuitive and user-friendly interface for both students and faculty members.

-- Generation of insightful reports based on the collected data.
+3. **Insightful Reports**: Generate insightful reports based on the collected feedback data to assess faculty performance.

-### How to Run
+## Getting Started

 To run this project locally, follow these steps:

 1. Clone the repository to your local machine.

-2. Set up the backend using IntelliJ and the frontend using Visual Studio Code.
+2. Configure the backend application using IntelliJ and the frontend using Visual Studio Code.

-3. Configure the database connection details in the backend application.
+3. Provide the necessary database connection details in the backend application.

-4. Install the necessary dependencies for both the frontend and backend.
+4. Install required dependencies for both the frontend and backend.

-5. Run the Spring Boot application for the backend and the React application for the frontend.
+5. Launch the Spring Boot application for the backend and the React application for the frontend.

-6. Access the system by opening a web browser and navigating to the appropriate URL.
+6. Access the system through a web browser by navigating to the appropriate URL.

+## Contributions

-Feel free to contribute to this project by submitting bug reports, feature requests, or enhancements.
+We welcome contributions to enhance this project.
+Please feel free to submit bug reports, feature requests, or improvements.

 ## Contributor

 - Dhruti Vachhani